Floorplans, blueprints, drawings, 3D images and and other visuals

 3D renderings are one of the most powerful tools in the interior architect’s arsenal.
 They provide a realistic and immersive representation of the project, allowing clients to fully visualize their future space.
 These 3D visuals showcase not only the layout of each room but also textures, materials, lighting, and colors.
 Using specialized software, we create realistic simulations where every detail of the project comes to life.

-The advantage of 3D renderings lies in their ability to offer a global vision of the project while making it easy to adjust elements such as material choices, wall colors, or furniture placement.
-These visuals help refine decisions and anticipate the final outcome of a project by testing different configurations or styles before entering the execution phase.
+The advantage of 3D images lies in their ability to provide a comprehensive view of the project while allowing for easy adjustments to elements such as material choices, wall colors, and furniture layout.
+These visuals help refine decisions and anticipate the final effect of a project, allowing you to test different configurations or styles before beginning the implementation phase in Lyon.

 Sketches: The Spark of an Idea